MuhammedAliISIK/shopping-list-planner/README.md

 # Shopping List Planner
 ## Description:
-In this project a Shopping List Planner application will be created.
+In this project a Shopping List Planner application is created.
 In this application user can insert, edit, or delete shopping lists.
 The Shopping List Planner have these attributes:

   •	User can enter a series of products in a shopping list